 Since joining in 2019, he has applied his economist’s toolkit to a variety of projects including econometric estimation of damages in litigation cases, behavioural economics modelling, and formal policy evaluations.
 Having worked across multiple industries, Jed is able to bring new perspectives on topics such as oligopoly regulation and consumer behaviour.

-Prior to working as an Consultant at Frontier, Jed completed a BSc Economics with French at the University of Exeter and an MSc Economics at University College London.
-In between his bachelor’s and master’s courses, he was a long-term Intern at Frontier.
+Prior to working at Frontier, Jed completed a BSc Economics with French at the University of Exeter and an MSc Economics at University College London.
+In between his bachelor’s and master’s courses, he was a Long-term Intern at Frontier.

-Alongside his project work at Frontier, Jed contributes to the Frontier's Recruitment and Technical Training working group.
+Alongside his project work at Frontier, Jed contributes to Frontier’s employee network for disabilities and health conditions.